-What is a conditional fee agreement (CFA)?
+What is a no win no fee

 What is a fixed fee?

 A fixed fee is an agreed amount that a solicitor may offer to be paid in return for the service they provide.
-Fixed fees work well when a defined piece of work is required and may be offered for data protection/GDPR health checks, employment, immigration, commerical property and commerical/corporate work.
+Fixed fees work well when a defined piece of work is required and may be offered for data protection/GDPR health checks, immigration, commerical property and commerical/corporate work.

 What is after the event insurance (ATE)?